How to use antibiotics safely and effectively

 Bacteria vs. virus: What’s the difference?

 Many of these microbes actually help you stay healthy.
-Only certain species of bacteria, including some that are normally found on the body, have the potential to make people sick, including Streptococcus, Staphylococcus and E. coli.
-These and other types of bacteria are responsible for some common illnesses, like strep throat, bacterial pneumonia and urinary tract infections (UTIs).
-The immune system can usually fight harmful bacteria on its own.
+Only certain species of bacteria, including some that are normally found on the body, have the potential to make people sick, including Streptococcus, Staphylococcus, and E. coli.
+These and other types of bacteria are responsible for some common illnesses, like strep throat, bacterial pneumonia, and urinary tract infections (UTIs).
+The immune system can sometimes fight harmful bacteria on its own.
 More serious infections, however, are treated with antibiotics.

 Antibiotics often work quickly.
 Even though these drugs may need to be taken for a week or more, people usually start feeling better and are no longer considered to be contagious after about 24 hours.
-Although antibiotics are highly effective against bacteria, they are useless against viruses—the culprits responsible for the common cold, the flu and other viral illnesses that cause similar symptoms.
+Although antibiotics are highly effective against bacteria, they are useless against viruses—the germs responsible for the common cold, the flu, and other viral illnesses that cause similar symptoms.

-Unlike bacteria, viruses need a living host to replicate.
-These tiny germs consist of genetic material wrapped in protein.
-Antibiotics won’t clear a viral infection, help you feel better or prevent you from spreading the illness to others.
+Unlike bacteria, viruses are not living organisms.
+These tiny germs, which consist of genetic material wrapped in protein, need a living host to replicate.
+Antibiotics won’t clear a viral infection, help you feel better, or prevent you from spreading the illness to others.

 In fact, there is no specific treatment for most viral illnesses.
-If taken right away, some antiviral medications can reduce the severity and duration of the flu, according to Dr. Brown.
+If taken right away, some anti-viral medications can reduce the severity and duration of the flu and COVID.
 But in most cases, people with a cold or other virus must rely on rest, fluids, and other supportive care until they recover on their own in about one to two weeks.

 “The reality of the matter is we cannot make them well overnight,” he says.
 “It just takes time.”